DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

     docker pull defectdojo/defectdojo-nginx:latest
     ```

--   If you would like to use something older (so not the latest
-    version), specify the version (tag) you want to upgrade to:
+-   If you would like to use a version other than the latest, specify the version (tag) you want to upgrade to:

     ``` {.sourceCode .bash}
     docker pull defectdojo/defectdojo-django:1.10.2